MetaFam/TheGame/docs/enter-metagame/join-metagame.md

 ## Join as a Guild
 We are currently not accepting new guilds into MetaGame & the list of candidates to join next is long.
 Want your project to be considered a candidate for the next batch of *Guilds of MetaGame*?
 Join as a player or a patron now, shill your project & make some friends.

-## Join Discord
-Either way, you can join the limited [few channels on Discord](https://discord.gg/cDcY8FpGAB) & ask around.
-Maybe the *Onboarders* like you enough to make you a Player 🙃